straz/artificialtrust/_articles/remove-bias.md

 because most of the time, bias is all about taking necessary action, as quickly and effortlessly as possible.

 Let's start with the "how our brains work" part.
-We have two kinds of intelligence, which I call *do or die* and *reason why.*
+We have two kinds of intelligence which Nobel laureate Daniel Kahneman[^1] famously refers to as System 1 and System 2.
+More informally, I like to refer to them as *do or die* and *reason why.*

+[^1]: Kahneman (2011). [*Thinking Fast And Slow*](https://www.amazon.com/dp/0374533555/).
+Farrar, Straus and Giroux.

 *Do or die* responses are epitomized by neural nets, the kind you find in insects and neural net AIs.
 They are wired to perform knee-jerk survival reflexes.